dhellmann/pymotw-3/source/runtime_services.rst

 portable programs.
 Even in a program intended to run anywhere, it is occasionally necessary to know the operating system or hardware architecture of the current system.
-The :mod:`platform` module provides functions to retrieve runtime settings
+The :mod:`platform` module provides functions to retrieve those settings

 The limits for system resources such as the maximum process stack size or number of open files can be probed and changed through the